phlex-ruby/phlex/README.md

 ### Basic Component

 You can define a component by subclassing `Phlex::Component` and defining a `template` method where you can build HTML with simple block syntax.
-Each HTMl tag is a method that accepts keyword arguments for its attributes.
+Each HTML tag is a method that accepts keyword arguments for its attributes.
 Text content can be passed as the first positional argument or alternatively, you can open a block to create nested HTML tags.

 ```ruby
 class NavComponent < Phlex::Component